 The Curly Creek Trailhead is where the North Fork of the Lewis River Crosses FR 9039 near Curly Creek Falls.
 This is a popular trailhead for Lewis River trail No. 321.

-Overall, Lewis River Trail is the 38th most popular walking & backpacking of all 56 hiking in Washington.
+Overall, Lewis River Trail is the 38th most popular hiking trail of all 56 hikes in Washington.